(c) Neil D’Silva

 Most times, the TV blared songs of the Golden Age of the 60s, the time when he grew up as a lonely child.
 Notes of sad retro songs wafted into his room like someone were massaging his tired head.
 At times the songs were happy, which enlivened him, and sometimes they were inspiring, and he found himself shaking his limbs to them.

 As the days went by, he felt his mood attuning itself to the emotions of the songs.
 It was as if the songs spoke to him.

 After the first month, the landlord came to collect the rent.
 “I hope you are not feeling lonely here,” he said.

 “Not at all,” said Girish.
 “The neighbors’ TV keeps me entertained.”

 “What neighbors?” asked the landlord then, the color draining from his face.
 “No one has stayed there since ten years, since the old couple was found hanging from the ceiling.”

 But Girish would not believe him.
-From somewhere, faint strains of an age-old song of loneliness pierced into his head and adamantly refused to leave it.
+From somewhere, faint strains of an age-old song of loneliness encroached upon his head and adamantly refused to leave it.